holochain/holochain-nixpkgs/README.md

 It must only contain valid filesystem characters and no _._ character.

 Each table key-value pair will be passed to the updater utility in the form of `--${key}=${value}`.
+Members of inline tables will be joined into a single string separated by a ','.
 Please see the updater utility section for a list of valid arguments.

 ### Adding/Changing a version configuration entry